Starting a cover letter can be the hardest part.

 You may not know the gender of the HR manager, but that doesn't mean this opening will cut it.
 (Plus, you are ignoring the fact that the person you are writing to could be non-binary and use they/them pronouns.)
 This greeting is many people's 'go-to' when they are addressing a cover letter, but much like 'To Whom it may concern', this one is overly formal and outdated.

 What do you do if you just can't find a name?

-If you're still unsure, Lily Zhang from The Muse recommends that it is always better to aim higher up the food chain than lower.
-If you're able to find a list of executives, address your cover letter to the head of the department.
+To start, it's always better to aim higher up the food chain than lower.
+If you're able to find a list of executives, address your cover letter to the head of the appropriate department.

-Alternatively, when addressing a cover letter to an unknown person, opt for the most appropriate job title.
+Alternatively, opt for the most appropriate job title.
 For example: 'Dear Marketing Manager' or 'Dear Office Manager', depending on the department the position would fall under.